Crosscut

-This thought was published before Crosscut was called Crosscut!
+This note was published before Crosscut was called Crosscut!
 If it refers to "Caterpillar", that is the old name, just so you know.

 That concept I presented yesterday, about using linear types for purely functional I/O, that's not really new.
 It feels kind of obvious to me, but that's probably because the time is right for it.
 After all, Rust has brought affine types into the mainstream.